Which wallpaper paste to use for specific wallpapers and surfaces

 -Textile adhesive contains the basic components as well as added plastic dispersion glue and other additives, all of which help to increase adhesion.
 This type of adhesive can be used alone or added to other glues for textile, metal, foil and industrial wallpapers.

 -Adhesive for non-woven wallpapers is designed specifically for non-woven varieties.
 When using non-woven types, the adhesive is applied directly to the wall (rather than the wallpaper); this means that the glue needs to have good initial adhesion to ensure the dry strip of wallpaper sticks to the wall.
 Furthermore, the consistency of the glue is almost splatter-free.
-To make it easy to identify which parts of the wall glue has already been applied to, non-woven wallpapers can contain so-called colour markers.
+To make it easy to identify which parts of the wall glue has already been applied to, non-woven adhesive can contain so-called colour markers.
 However, they are completely transparent once dried.

 -Machine adhesive/adhesive for wallpapering devices - as the name indicates, this specific glue is meant for wallpapering machines.
 It's of a thin consistency and contains synthetic resins for better adhesion.